 - Be conciliatory even if you don’t agree;

-- It’s not for you to decide what they should do;
+- It’s not for you to decide what they should do, they must make their own decisions;

 - Body language is important.
 Be careful not to show how you feel even if you don’t agree;

-- Give that person his or her own space so that they can make their own decisions.
+- Give that person his or her own space, you don’t need to know everything.

-Whether it’s support for a friend or a child, support should always be given in a caring and nurturing way, preferably in a way that doesn’t compromise the relationship.
+It doesn’t matter the support, support should always be given in a caring and nurturing way, in a way that the other person doesn’t feel compromised.